telerik/kendo-ui-core/docs-aspnet-mvc/how-to/use-with-requirejs-mvc.md

 # Use Kendo UI with RequireJS

-To see the example on how to use Kendo UI with RequireJS, refer to [this project](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/general/kendorequirejs).
+To see the example, refer to the project on how to [use Kendo UI with RequireJS](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/general/kendorequirejs).

 ## See Also

-Other articles on Telerik UI for ASP.NET MVC:

 * [RequireJS Integration in Kendo UI](http://docs.telerik.com/kendo-ui/third-party/using-kendo-with-requirejs)
 * [UI for ASP.NET MVC API Reference](/api/Kendo.Mvc/AggregateFunction)